ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/200-gift-card-vue-cinemas.markdown

   \ favourite movie and those popcorns at Vue cinemas!</p>"
 has-winner: false
 prize-description: "A £200 gift card at Vue cinemas!"
+special-conditions: "Multiple entries are allowed up to one every 24 hours."
 ---